 Gummies are gelatin ‘lollies’ sweetened using fruit.
 They are easy to make, contain only a handful of ingredients and use the gut-healing superstar, gelatin.

+We know from our blog on 8 Signs of an Unhealthy Gut that cravings and poor sleep can indicate that our gut might need healing.
 Gelatin contains amino acids that helps to seal leaky gut, feeds the good bacteria in your intestinal tract and can improve sleep, reduce inflammation, reduce sugar cravings and can help with joint pain.

 "Gelatin contains amino acids that helps to seal leaky gut and feeds the good bacteria in your intestinal tract."